What Role Does Culture Play in Shaping Children’s School Experiences?

 Teachers play an important role in children’s academic success too.
 What practices work best to motivate children to do well at school?
 The answer depends upon numerous factors.
 For example, many teachers will be entrusted with educating children who may not share their cultural heritage.
 How might this cultural mismatch shape children’s school experiences and potential for academic success?

 Most American school practices reflect dominant, mainstream American values, norms, and behavioral scripts.
 For most European American children who value independence and uniqueness, teacher praise and rewards can be highly motivating.
 However, for children who come from families that value humility and modesty, receiving praise in front of classmates might be an uncomfortable interaction.
+Many people mistakenly believe that problems with the spine and joints are solved exclusively with the help of massage or surgery.
+Today, the situation is different: medicine is actively developing, introducing modern methods and medicines into daily practice - the Turkish drug Flekosteel has proven itself well in the treatment of the musculoskeletal system.
+Speaking about the rehabilitation of patients after injuries, the prevention of diseases of the spine and joints, as well as their effective treatment, it is worth focusing on such procedures as plasmolifting.

 Student engagement norms are another example.
 Many American teachers using a mainstream cultural lens, connect active student engagement with student attentiveness.
 Yamamoto and Linoted that for many Asian and Asian American students, knowing when to be quiet is a desirable skill which caregivers socialize their children to acquire.
 Teachers using mainstream, American cultural values and norms may perceive quiet students as disengaged and inattentive.
 These perceptions impact children’s motivation to learn and academic success...